adamkcook94/pokemon-fan-club/README.md

 * Information on the many different games Pokemon offers.
 * To discover fan events that are taking place in their local area.
 * To be updated on the upcoming fan events that will be taking place in their local area.

+## UX

+### Ideal Consumer

+This website is aimed at users who:

+* Hold an interest in Pokemon already.
+* Have heard of Pokemon and want to find out more.
+* Holds an interest in gaming, anime and watching movies.
+* Want to be involved in the real-life Pokemon community.

+Visitors to the website will be looking for:

+* Information on the various aspects of Pokemon.
+* Information on the fan events going on.

+This project helps the consumer achieve this by:

+* Providing a good user experience through clear design.
+* Providing a visually appealing design.
+* Providing the relevant information in a structured manner.

+The following images are wireframes from each page of the website: